 Fluoride and Baby Formula

-If you’re unsure of how much fluoride is in your water, check with your city’s water company.
-Verify that fluoride levels are around 0.7 parts fluoride to 1 million parts water (8).
+You can verify the fluoride levels in your area by calling your local water utility.
+Ideal levels are usually around 0.7 parts fluoride per million parts water (8).

 I have many parents in my practice who are concerned about claims of other harmful effects of fluoride, which are unproven but prevalent on the internet.
 They often resist giving their infant or older child fluoride supplementation, assuming that regular dental care and the use of fluoride toothpaste is sufficient.
 As mentioned above, fluoride is beneficial to teeth that have not yet erupted.
 When given at the appropriate age and amount, there is no harm (9).